danawoodman/vesl/readme.md

 state.set('title', 'Vesl rocks!')
 ```

 If you run this, you will see "Title is now: Vesl rocks!" logged to the console.
-This shows the core concepts including creating a state object, subscribing to changes to a partical part of the state and then updating the state (which triggers the subscriber function to get called).
+This shows the core concepts including creating a state object, subscribing to changes to a particular part of the state and then updating the state (which triggers the subscriber function to get called).

 This is about as simple as you can get with Vesl but of course this isn't too useful yet, so keep reading!